galenhuntington/hpre/README.md

       | Bar
 ```

-Trailing bars are not supported at all, and I currently have no plans
+Trailing bars are not supported, and I currently have no plans to
-to add them.

-There are other places where extra delimiters might be handy, such as
-pattern guards and language extension lists, but these are much less
-common and thus less troublesome, so I’m not currently planning to
 add them.

+There are other places where extra delimiters might be handy, such
+as pattern guards and language extension lists, but these are much
+less common and thus less troublesome, so as of now I have no plans
+to support those either.

 ##  Tab expansion

-The tab versus spaces debate is an old one, and still unresolved
+The tab versus spaces debate is an old one, and still unresolved (e.g.,
-(e.g., Python has settled on spaces, Go on tabs).
-The Haskell
+Python has settled on spaces, Go on tabs).
+The Haskell community
-community today firmly endorses spaces, but I remain ambivalent.
+today endorses spaces, but I remain ambivalent.
+GHC now warns on tabs
-GHC now warns on tabs (although `-fno-warn-tabs` can disable that),
+(although `-fno-warn-tabs` can disable that), but interprets them as
-but interprets them as eight-space jumps.
+eight-space jumps.

 Eight spaces is a lot, and most prefer an indentation of at most four.
 So, code with tabs will be mis-aligned by the Haskell parser, which